enotspe/fortinet-2-elasticsearch/README.md

   You may get a warning that you need to change to reliable syslogd.
 Remember that "The full rawdata field of 20KB is only sent to reliable Syslog servers.
 Other logging devices, such as disk, FortiAnalyzer, and UDP Syslog servers, receive the information, but only keep a maximum of 2KB total log length, including the rawdata field, and discard the rest of the extended log information."

-3. If you also would like to have metrics about your SDWAN Performance SLAs and view them in the SDWAN dashboard, you need to set both `sla-fail-log-period` and `sla-pass-log-period` on your healthchecks.
+3. If you also would like to have metrics about your SDWAN Performance SLAs, you need to set both `sla-fail-log-period` and `sla-pass-log-period` on your healthchecks.

   ```
     config health-check